 CURRENT OR RECENT PROFESSIONAL MEMBERSHIPS, ACTIVITIES,

-Association, the Automotive Service Association, the Automotive
+Automotive Service Association, the Automotive Communications

-Communications Council, the Specialty Equipment Manufacturers
+Council, the Specialty Equipment Manufacturers Association, and

-Junior College Automotive Service Management Technology Advisory
+College Automotive Service Management Technology Advisory

 Committee.
 Honored as the American Marketers’ Association